gnies/multi_match/README.md

 This repository contains software related to a paper that has not been published:

-"MultiMatch: Optimal Matching Colocalization in Multi-Color Super-Resolution Microscopy" by Julia Naas, Giacomo Nies, Housen Li, Stefan Stoldt, Bernhard Schmitzer, Stefan Jakobs and Axel Munk.
+"MultiMatch: Geometry-Informed Colocalization in Multi-Color Super-Resolution Microscopy" by Julia Naas, Giacomo Nies, Housen Li, Stefan Stoldt, Bernhard Schmitzer, Stefan Jakobs and Axel Munk.